PRINCETON YOUTH HOCKEY ASSOCIATION TIGER CUB PROGRAM 2020-2021 SEASON

-Our Tiger Cub skate on Saturday mornings and Sunday afternoons at Baker Rink starting after the NJ Devils Learn to Play Program, or mid-November.
-They will have the holiday weekends off and will not skate during the Christmas break.
-The season will close the first weekend in March.
+Our Tiger Cubs typically skate on Saturday mornings and Sunday afternoons at Baker Rink starting after the NJ Devils Learn to Play Program, or mid-November with holiday weekends and Christmas break off, and the season ending the first weekend in March.
+This year, however, is a little different due to rink restrictions due to COVID-19.
+Sessions will meet at IceLand Rink in Hamilton on Saturday mornings.
 All players will receive skating instruction with our power skating coach, and will learn stick work and positional play with our volunteer coaches.
 The schedule for Tiger Cub is posted on our website under team schedules.

 Smaller teams and more practice sessions allow players more time with the puck alongside skaters of a similar caliber.
 The USA Hockey American Development Model (ADM) mandates that all players under the age of 8 years old only play on smaller game surfaces, either half ice or cross ice so that they can develop better decision making skills with the puck.
 This approach is meant to foster better skills and more fun for the player and less burnout for the player and their family.
 To find out more about USA Hockey and the ADM, please go to www.admkids.com.